Take this short quiz to assess your mental and spiritual readiness for a psychedelic retreat.

 {{CTA-Upcoming-Retreats="/utility/components"}}

 We all have our blindspots.
-We all tend to have a favourable bias towards ourselves.
+We all tend to have a favorable bias towards ourselves.

 Everyone should follow these suggestions.
 Well, except me.